FunnyKoalaBear/cookGPT/README.md

 ## Distinctiveness and Complexity

 CookGPT satisfies the distinctiveness requirement because it is a pantry and recipe management system enhanced by AI-powered recommendations, a use case not covered in any prior project.
 The core concept revolves around optimizing a user’s cooking experience by connecting their available ingredients with intelligent meal planning, which clearly distinguishes it from other course assignments in CS50 Web.

 The project also achieves complexity well beyond earlier projects.
 At its foundation, CookGPT defines several interrelated database models — users, ingredients, pantries, recipes, and step-by-step instructions — and connects them through relationships such as ManyToMany fields.
 Each user maintains an isolated pantry and recipe collection, which requires careful authentication and session handling.
 On the frontend, the pantry interface incorporates dynamic JavaScript controls that allow items to be added, edited, and removed without refreshing the page, ensuring a smooth and interactive experience.
 This combination of real-time updates with Django’s backend goes beyond the simpler CRUD implementations of previous projects.

 Complexity is further increased through the integration of external AI services.
 By connecting to the OpenAI API, the application can generate recipes, suggest substitutions, provide nutritional insights, and even assist with weekly meal planning.
 This layer of AI-powered functionality requires handling API calls securely, parsing and formatting the responses, and seamlessly integrating them into the user’s workflow.
 Such an integration adds significant technical depth compared to prior projects that rely only on Django’s built-in capabilities.

+On top of the AI services, parsing the message to display on the webpage itself was especially hard.
+I first needed to specially design the prompt to call the API, which specified the layout at which the message is output, the details of the output and the needs of the output.
+Next, I needed to correctly parse the layout of the returned data on client side with smart JS scripting.

 In addition, the application’s responsive design with Tailwind CSS ensures that it functions smoothly on both desktop and mobile devices, which introduces challenges in layout and usability that were not present in earlier projects.
 The system also requires proper handling of environment variables (for API keys and secret settings), which reflects real-world deployment concerns.